zhangweijian97/LogseqNote/pages/dme presentation.md

 It's non-negative, and zero if and only if the variables are independent.
 Therefore, we can measure sure the non-gaussianity by minimizing mutual information
 ### The forth is Likelihood
-We have log-likelihood and the likelihood of the entropy of the neural network.
+We have the log-likelihood and the output entropy of a neural network.
 讲
 ###
 ##